 4. Acoustic Body Slap

 Body slapping is one of the coolest music techniques for guitarists who play acoustic guitar.
 When done correctly, it adds an element of rhythm to your playing, allowing you to do two things at once.
-To perform a body slap, simply hit the body of the acoustic guitar using your picking hand to produce a sound that is similar to that of a drum.
+To perform a body slap, hit the acoustic guitar’s body using your picking hand to produce a sound similar to a drum.

-The idea here is that you can play both melody and rhythm parts at the same time while adding a percussive element to your overall sound.
+The idea here is that you can play both melody and rhythm parts simultaneously while adding a percussive element to your overall sound.

 While you can go crazy like Andy McKee in the video above, you can also use body slaps more subtly, such as the soft body slapping the Nuno Bettencourt utilizes in Extreme’s “More Than Words.”